 A Los Angeles personal injury attorney will be able to tell you whether or not you have a personal injury case after examining the circumstances of your particular accident via a telephone conversation.
-Here at the Compass Law Group, PC, our best personal injury attorneys in California can do this during a free consultation.
+Here at the Compass Law Group, LLP, our best personal injury attorneys in California can do this during a free consultation.

 But not all people want to call attorneys every time they get injured, and instead prefer to examine their case on their own.
 And we respect that: while you may be able to identify whether or not you can sue someone for injuring you on your own, it is highly advised to seek legal help if you decide to bring a personal injury claim to maximize your chances of success.

 Question to ask yourself before filing a personal injury claim

 We asked our personal injury attorney in Los Angeles to identify questions that every injured person must ask himself/herself in order to determine whether or not their circumstances warrant a personal injury case against the at-fault party.

 You may have heard about the “statute of limitations” that plays a crucial role in every personal injury case.
 The statute of limitations is a timeframe within which the injured party must take legal action in order to seek compensation for his/her injuries and damages.
 Failure to bring a personal injury claim within that time period can result in your complete loss of the right to sue and recover damages.

 In personal injury cases where the plaintiff is suing a government agency or municipality (Los Angeles, for example), the statute of limitations is typically shorter (usually, six months).